-Here are 11 science-based benefits of breastfeeding.
-Benefits 1–5 are for babies, but 6–11 are for mothers.
+Here are 11 science-based benefits of breastfeeding that are amazing for you and for your little one.

-Most health authorities recommend exclusive breastfeeding for at least 6 months.
+Most healthcare professionals recommend exclusive breastfeeding for at least 6 months or much longer.

-Breast milk contains everything the baby needs for the first six months of life, in all the right proportions.
-Its composition even changes according to the baby’s changing needs, especially during the first month of life (
+Breast milk contains everything baby needs for the first 6 months of life, in all the right proportions.
+Its composition even changes according to the baby’s changing needs, especially during the first month of life.

 Colostrum is the ideal first milk and helps the newborn’s immature digestive tract develop.
 After the first few days, the breasts start producing larger amounts of milk as the baby’s stomach grows.

 About the only thing that may be lacking from your magical milk supply is vitamin D.

 Unless you have a very high intake (and most of us don’t), your breast milk won’t provide enough.
 Vitamin D drops are usually recommended.